 Urinary tract infections (UTIs), also called bladder infections, occur when fungi, viruses and bacteria find their way into the bladder.
 Normally, these irritants are flushed out of the body before they can cause symptoms.
 When UTIs linger, an infection can occur in your bladder (cystitis) or urethra (urethritis).

 Women typically get bladder infections because they have a shorter urethra, but men can also experience this painful condition.
-The incidence in men younger than age 50 is five to eight per 10,000 a year; the number increases for older men.
+The incidence in men, younger than age 50, is five to eight per 10,000 a year.
+Those numbers increase as men get older.

 What are the symptoms of a UTI?

 Call for an Appointment

 - Pain in your abdomen

 In some cases, a bladder infection might be accompanied by a prostate infection or kidney infection.
 Fever, chills, fatigue, pain between your rectum and scrotum, severe pain in your back, vomiting, nausea and difficulty urinating can signal a more serious UTI that requires immediate medical attention.

 UTIs in men become more common with age.
 If you experience an enlarged prostate gland, this can restrict the neck of the bladder, making it hard for urine to flow and for the bladder to empty completely.
 Bacteria that isn’t flushed out can stay in the bladder and cause infection.
 It is less common for men than women to get a UTI from sexual activity.